sangeetsatpathy/Reddit-Political-Classification/README.md

 Biden Quote:
 <img width="1145" height="80" alt="Screenshot 2025-09-28 at 1 40 21 PM" src="https://github.com/user-attachments/assets/e811c450-ae9e-4d8f-88f9-53d6274059e7" />

-Classifies political orientation as either Liberal or Conservative based on a message that is sent!
+Classifies political orientation as either Liberal or Conservative based on a message!
 Trained on Reddit messages sent in r/Conservative and r/Liberal.
 Automated political stance classification using natural language processing (NLP) and machine learning.
 This project ingests raw Reddit text, transforms it via feature engineering, trains classification models, and evaluates performance — with a strong focus on interpretability and real-world application.

 Compared model performance on several classifiers: Logistic Regressor, K-Nearest Neighbors, Support Vector, Random Forest, and Multilayer Perceptron.

+Models perform well with decent accuracy, but have very low confidence scores (they barely get it right).
+An add-on would be to integrate context (like in Transformers).

 ---